 - The "New Tower of Babel" in the silent movie Metropolis.

-- The "wizards live in towers" idea is used, I believe, in the film version of A Connecticut Yankee In King Arthurs Court.
+- The "wizards live in towers" idea is used in A Connecticut Yankee in King Arthur's Court.

-- The headquarters of US Robotics is the tallest building by far in Chicago.
+- I, Robot: The headquarters of US Robotics is the tallest building by far in Chicago.
 Guess where the Evil AI is situated?
 If you said "the basement", shame on you.

 - The Evil Skyscraper from Freejack is not just the tallest building in Manhattan (strike one) and the office of Anthony Hopkins' character (strike two); it contains the souls of paying customers who are artificially implanted into the eponymous freejack's bodies.